 01

 Start with this video's job: Use design.md as a portable design-context artifact: capture typography, color, motion references, HTML examples, and taste constraints so agents can remix a product direction without drifting into generic output.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Reference" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 1:54, where the video says: “pages and they suddenly have something uh more more generic.
 So this is what we're going to be learning.
 I'm going to teach you all the tricks remix iterate uh what is the design system typography colors all...”

 02